 Chemistry is a wide concept with various compounds and elements.
 Acetone and Xylene are organic compounds with specific characteristics and structures.
-Acetone is represented with the chemical formula C3H6O, while xylene is represented by C8H10.
+Acetone is represented with the chemical formula C3H6O, while C8H10 represents xylene.

-Both of these chemical compounds are colorless, flammable, and toxic substances that are used by manufacturers in producing various industrial products.
+Both of these chemical compounds are colorless, flammable, and toxic substances that manufacturers use in producing various industrial products.

 Acetone vs Xylene